-The EO directs the Secretary of State, the Attorney General, the Secretary of Homeland Security, and the Commissioner of Social Security to take "all appropriate measures to ensure that the regulations and policies of their respective departments and agencies are consistent with this order" and not to "act, or forbear from acting, in any manner inconsistent with this order."
-Citizenship EO § 3(a).
-It further directs the heads of agencies to issue public guidance within 30 days (by February 19) "regarding this order's implementation with respect to their operations and activities."
+As for enforcement, the EO directs the Secretary of State, the Attorney General, the Secretary of Homeland Security, and the Commissioner of Social Security to take "all appropriate measures to ensure that the regulations and policies of their respective departments and agencies are consistent with this order," and not to "act, or forbear from acting, in any manner inconsistent with this order."
+Id. § 3(a).
+It further directs the heads of all federal agencies to issue public guidance within 30 days (by February 19) "regarding this order's implementation with respect to their operations and activities."
 Id. § 3(b).